SSBMTonberry/pocketlzma/README.md

 | BestCompression         |520358 bytes |4145823 bytes|  74.3353 ms       | 74.1313 ms   | 74.5187 ms   |

 # Credits
 All credits goes to **Igor Pavlov**, the genius behind the LZMA compression algorithm.
+He has distributed all his work under Public Domain for anyone to use.
+PocketLzma uses parts of Igor Pavlov's LZMA related C code in [LZMA SDK v19.00](https://www.7-zip.org/sdk.html).

+While PocketLzma goes under the still very permissive `BSD-2-Clause License` I've created an optional cross-platform amalgamated `lzma_c.hpp`, which contains a slightly altered version of Igor Pavlov's LZMA implementation for C, and is released under the same Public Domain license to honor Igor's work.
+This can be found in the `extras` folder, but keep in mind that this file is not supported in any way and may not co-exist with PocketLzma.